 #Step 1: Check System Notification Permission

-Open Settings, scroll down to Notifications, and tap Facebook.
+Open Settings, scroll to Notifications, and tap Facebook.
 Make sure Allow Notifications is on.
-Also check that Lock Screen, Notification Center, and Banners are all enabled, since disabling any one of them gives you partial alerts rather than the standard pop-up.
+Under Alerts, enable Lock Screen, Notification Center, and Banners.
+Disabling any of those gives you partial delivery that looks like a bug but is really a configuration choice.

 #Step 2: Turn Off Focus Mode or Quiet Hours

 Swipe down from the top-right corner to open Control Center.
-If any Focus profile (Personal, Sleep, or Work) shows as active, turn it off.
-These modes silence all apps unless Facebook is explicitly on the allow list.
+If any Focus profile (Personal, Sleep, Work, or a custom one) is active, turn it off.
+Focus silences every app that is not explicitly on the allow list, and Facebook is rarely added by default.

-Go to Settings > Focus, open each profile, and add Facebook under Allowed Notifications to receive alerts during that session.
+Go to Settings > Focus, open each profile, and add Facebook under Allowed Notifications.
+This keeps Focus active for everything else while letting Facebook through.

 #Step 3: Turn Off Notification Scheduling

-Open the Facebook app, tap the three-line menu, go to Settings & Privacy > Settings > Notifications > Notification Settings, and set Notification Schedule to off.
-This setting is easy to miss and causes delays that look exactly like broken notifications.
+Open the Facebook app, tap the three-line menu, and go to Settings & Privacy > Settings > Notifications > Notification Settings.
+Set Notification Schedule to off.
+This option is easy to miss and produces delays that look exactly like broken notifications.

 #Step 4: Update the Facebook App